HoangNguyen49/Gamer-Oasis/README.md

 ## Gamer Oasis

 Gamer Oasis is a Laravel-based e-commerce platform tailored for gaming enthusiasts.
-The application offers a wide range of gaming products, an intuitive user interface, and a seamless shopping experience.
+The application offers a wide range of Gaming Console, Laptop products, an intuitive user interface, and a seamless shopping experience.

 ## Features:
 + User-Friendly Interface: Easy-to-navigate platform for gamers of all levels.